Frequently Asked Questions

 What are the primary programs and services provided by Grade A Plus Incorporated?

 Youth and families can request involvement by enrolling their children in any program or service of the organization.
-The primary programs offered are Grade A Plus Academic Support (tutoring and mentoring), Enrichment services that provide field trips to concerts, lectures, community events, and guest speakers and presentations, and a dance academy that provides dance training at the beginner, intermediate, and advanced levels.
+The primary programs offered are Grade A Plus Academic Support (tutoring and mentoring), Enrichment services that provide field trips to concerts, lectures, community events, and guest speakers, presentations, science sessions and summer camp support are also a part of the offerings that families can receive by enrolling their children in the program.

 What is the structural operation of Grade A Plus Incorporated?

 Community members are encouraged to apply for seats on the Board of Directors which are responsible for providing governance and directional leadership to the organization.
-There are two committees under the board responsible for Program Development and Funding Development.
-These committees are staffed by involved parents, community and student volunteers and work in conjunction with the Executive Director.
-Support Staff include the transportation and food service team members who are also community and student volunteers and work in conjunction with the Executive Director.
+Corporations are encouraged to lend civic minded employees to also serve on the board and lend a hand in the development and operation of the organization.
+GAP utilizes a committee process to encompass parents, community and students to work in conjunction with the Executive Director.
+Support Staff include the transportation and food service team members who are also community and student volunteers.
+Students also serve as Hero managers, tutors, and leaders working in conjunction with the Executive Director.